 Celiac disease (also known as gluten enteropathy or celiac sprue) is a disorder of malabsorption that occurs when there is an inappropriate immune response to gluten, a protein found in wheat.
-Celiac disease is not an atopic disorder because it does not involve the generation of IgE.
-Instead, the immune response in celiac disease is mediated by CD4+ helper T-cells.
+Celiac disease is not a "wheat allergy" because it is NOT an atopic disorder involving the generation of IgE.
+Instead, the immune response in celiac disease is a delayed response involving CD4+ helper T-cells.

 Celiac disease was once thought to be a fairly rare disorder of children, but it is now recognized that celiac disease can develop in adulthood, that there can be a range of disease severity, and that the disorder may be fairly common (perhaps affecting as many as 1 in 100 people in certain parts of Europe and North America).
 There is a genetic component to celiac disease.
 All individuals who develop celiac disease express particular alleles of one type of MHC molecule.
 Other genetic and environmental factors probably play a role in the expression of the disease, since many more people carry these particular MHC alleles than have celiac disease, and many people don't develop celiac disease until late adulthood.